geoxliu/geoxliu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD student at the Department of Geography, University of Hong Kong.
-My research focuses on the geopolitics and geoeconomics of China’s pursuit of influences on the Belt and Road Initiative partners.
-With cases near and beyond China’s border, I enquire about the power entanglements of state and non-state actors in shaping discourses, producing knowledge, and regulating the implementation of China’s international infrastructure projects and programs.
+My research focuses on the geopolitics and geoeconomics of China’s international pursuit， notably the Belt and Road Initiative.
+With cases near and beyond China’s border, I enquire about the power entanglements of state and non-state actors in shaping discourses, producing knowledge, and regulating the implementation of China’s international infrastructure projects and cooperation mechanisms.
 I try to weave China’s domestic and extraterritorial issues to seek cross-scale explanations for the conflicts, dilemmas, and variations.
-My internship experiences in both governmental and non-profit agencies in China and Southeast Asia grant me the chance to observe their operation and to contact potential informants.
+My internship experiences at both governmental and non-profit agencies in China and Southeast Asia grant me the chance to observe their operation and contact potential informants.
 I have been publishing in Chinese and English geography journals, such as Dialogues in Human Geography, Geoforum, Acta Geographica Sinica(地理学报), Economic Geography(经济地理), etc.

 ***